MicrosoftDocs/SupportArticles-docs/support/mem/intune/app-install-error-codes.md

 ---
 # Intune app installation error reference

 This article lists common app installation errors for Android, iOS, and other scenarios.
-Use the following reference to troubleshoot application errors and to get more information aboutspecific app errors based on returned error codes.
+Use the following reference to troubleshoot application errors and to get more information about specific app errors based on returned error codes.

 ## Android app installation errors